 Visa's are generally granted, but be warned that they are especially careful in vetting applicants who were born in China and now hold a UK passport, or who are second generation Chinese immigrants (ie if your parents were born in mainland China).
 You will have to submit copies of your birth certificate as well as the other documents they ask for, and the applications can take a little longer.

 Applicants from journalists, or from those going to China to interview someone, are also vetted carefully, and a different visa is required for those intending to do any reporting (see the end of this page).

 For all visa types, your passport MUST have at least six months validity left on it, and MUST have two empty visa pages.

-A Single-Entry Visa for China will cost £96 inclusive apply now
+A Visa for China will cost from £171.67 +VAT (inclusive of fees) – apply now